If you have been researching companies that pay you to complete surveys, one thing you probably have found out by now is that they don’t pay much.

 As you can see, the payouts can vary, but some can be as much as $300!

-If you want to check out the studies before you even join, you can do so here.
+If you want to learn more about how the company works, you can do so in my honest review.

 - Website: FocusGroup.com